hargoniX/bachelor/thesis/thesis.typ

 3. Provide proofs for the safety and correctness properties from the introduction in @mix.

 == Intel 82599 <intel-nic>
-The communication with the Intel 82599 network card happens in roughly three phases:
+The communication with the Intel 82599 happens in roughly three phases:
 1. PCI device discovery and setup
 2. Configuration of the actual device
 3. Sending and receiving packets